Best Grammarly Alternatives for Business Writing After the Superhuman Rebrand (2026)

 Some professionals work under strict data handling policies that prohibit sending text to cloud-based processing services.
 Alternatives that offer local processing or stronger data isolation may be required by your organization's security team.
 The fourth reason is language support.
 If you write professionally in multiple languages, not just English, Grammarly's English-only focus becomes a limitation.

 Several alternatives offer multilingual support that covers the same quality checks across different languages.
+The fifth reason emerged in October 2025, when Grammarly's parent company rebranded as Superhuman and rolled Grammarly into a four-product Suite alongside Coda, Superhuman Mail, and Superhuman Go.
+If you only need a writing tool, you are now buying a writing tool inside a bundle of products you may not use.
+Narrower alternatives that stay focused on writing — LanguageTool, DeepL Write, ProWritingAid — offer a cleaner pitch and a clearer feature roadmap that is not split across email clients and workflow assistants.
 The key principle when evaluating alternatives is to match the tool to your primary writing challenge.
 If your biggest problem is tone calibration in English business communication, Grammarly is still the strongest option.
-If your biggest problem is something else — cost, long-form editing, privacy, or multilingual support — the alternatives below may serve you better.
+If your biggest problem is something else — cost, long-form editing, privacy, multilingual support, or avoiding a Suite you will not use — the alternatives below may serve you better.

 Where it falls short compared to Grammarly is tone detection — LanguageTool does not analyze the emotional register of your writing, which is a significant gap for cross-cultural business communication.
 ProWritingAid is the strongest option for long-form writers.
 It excels at document-level analysis: pacing, sentence variety, overused words, readability trends across paragraphs, and structural consistency.
 For professionals who write reports, proposals, documentation, or blog content, ProWritingAid provides depth that Grammarly does not match.